opengauss-mirror/docs/content/docs-lite/en/docs/Developerguide/alter-trigger.md

 ## Precautions<a name="en-us_topic_0283137014_en-us_topic_0237122081_en-us_topic_0059777936_s1cdad938760340bbbbd8251750b59176"></a>

-Only the owner of a table where the trigger is created and a system administrator can run the  **ALTER TRIGGER**  statement.
+The owner of the table where a trigger resides or a user granted the ALTER ANY SEQUENCE permission can perform the ALTER TRIGGER operation.
+A system administrator has this permission by default.

 ## Syntax<a name="en-us_topic_0283137014_en-us_topic_0237122081_en-us_topic_0059777936_sf623225ad89841f9a333d738aa22a6ed"></a>